 As one of the most memorable passages in Romans, Dr. Martyn Lloyd-Jones completes his sermon coverage of Romans 1:16-17.
 Paul wrote boldly to the church in Rome that the just shall live by faith!
 No matter if the entire world calls it foolishness, he is not ashamed to believe in Jesus Christ!
 Even more so, he is eager and ready to preach this Gospel to all who will listen.
 As Christians, we too must be bold and unashamed!
 Genuine belief always leads to action.
 As the Doctor points out, the opposite of works is not faith; instead, it is the righteousness of God.
 We cannot earn righteousness by works because it comes by faith through Jesus Christ.
 True saving faith is more than a belief with your mind, it also means that you were pursuaded by belief with your heart and that you acted and embraced the faith with your will.
 It is never true faith and belief until your action and heart are involved.

-The bold boast of the every Christian is Jesus Christ.
-There is a terrible need for the gospel today and there is nothing but the good news of Jesus Christ that is adequate to meet the need.
+The bold boast of every Christian is Jesus Christ.
+There is a terrible need for the Gospel today and there is nothing but the good news of Jesus Christ that is adequate to meet the need.
 This is the reason that we find Paul working day and night, in all circumstances, to boldly preach the Gospel!
 Dr. Martyn Lloyd-Jones emphasizes that Paul’s preaching was never man-centered; it was only God-centered.
 Romans 1:18 points out that one of the main reasons for Paul’s urgent preaching is because the wrath of God has been revealed!
-The wrath and judgement of God is not something that everyone talks about in their daily lives, and Dr. Jones outlines three attitudes about the wrath of God.
-One of those attitudes come from evangelicals who do not accept the teaching of God’s judgment and only choose to focus on the love and mercy of the Father.
+The wrath and judgement of God is not something that everyone talks about in their daily lives, and Dr. Lloyd-Jones outlines three attitudes about the wrath of God.
+One of those attitudes comes from evangelicals who do not accept the teaching of God’s judgment and only choose to focus on the love and mercy of the Father.
 This is the mark of cults, who highlight one doctrine and exclude others.
-Dr. Jones echo's the Apostle Paul warning against those who hold to this teaching by reminding us that the wrath of God is approaching!
+Dr. Lloyd-Jones echoes the Apostle Paul's warning against those who hold to this teaching by reminding us that the wrath of God is approaching!
 We should never make light of the judgment of the Lord or avoid talking about it when evangelizing.
 The gates of heaven will be shut on some people and Paul urges all men to repent.

 When we think of God’s wrath, we often think of unrelenting rage.
 There are definitely times in Biblical history that show how the punishment for sin was met with God’s mighty fist to prove this.
 However, Dr. Martyn Lloyd-Jones offers that God’s wrath is rather His complete hatred of sin.
 Romans 1:18 points out that God’s wrath has been revealed with the full authority of God.
-Dr. Jones outlines several evidences to prove how and when we can know that the wrath is revealed.
+Dr. Lloyd-Jones outlines several evidences to prove how and when we can know that the wrath is revealed.
 One evidence is that all men have a sense of right and wrong, found in our conscience, which often gives us remorse over wrongdoing.
 God’s wrath may be immediate physical consequence of sin or his wrath could be postponed until the appointed time.
 Regardless of when, God will punish sin.
 One thing is to be sure, God’s wrath will come.
 It is shown in God’s perfect example of sending his Son to the cross.
 The cross proves that the wrath of God is only satisfied when the wages of sin are paid.
 The Old Testament illustrates this with the sacrifiices that picture what Christ did on the cross for us.
 Before we can see the love of God on the cross, we must first see the wrath.
 It is only by understanding the depths of the wrath, that we can understand the depths of His love.

 The wrath of God explained in Romans 1:18 is aimed at everyone who continues in sin.
 Dr. Martyn Lloyd- Jones outlines two key descriptions of sin from this verse, ungodliness and unrighteousness.
 We should be careful that they are always associated in this order and never mentioned apart from one another.
 Ungodliness convicts all humans of sin because it shows how far we fall from the measure of God.
 Unrighteousness furthers guilt, showing how even in our relationship with God and others, we have failed immensely and stand condemned.
 Paul warns that we will one day be judged on our response and relationship with God.
 The social gospel has no answer to God's wrath.
 Nothing apart from Christ can reconcile sinners to God.
 Only hell awaits those who continue in transgressions, broken in their relationship and awaiting His punishment.
 Yet, because of Jesus Christ, there is hope for all who surrender and repent of sin.

 Dr. Martyn Lloyd-Jones warns that the world as it is today is the greatest proof of the wrath of God against all ungodliness and unrighteousness.
 Our world with all of its moral problems is proving what Paul is saying in Romans 1:18-32.
 Paul is warning that God’s wrath has been revealed and those who reject it and suppress the truth will be turned away from God.
-Dr. Jones outlines the slippery slope that man can fall into if they attempt to live on their own morality.
+Dr. Lloyd-Jones outlines the slippery slope that man can fall into if they attempt to live on their own morality.
 It is extremely easy for mankind to suppress the truth and try to create his own truth.
-However, mankind was never meant to fully understand God and Dr. Jones warns that we should always approach our God and Savior with reverence and respect.
+However, mankind was never meant to fully understand God and Dr. Lloyd-Jones warns that we should always approach our God and Savior with reverence and respect.
 Paul further warns that God will likewise dismiss those who refuse to acknowledge God and dismiss Him.
 Those that do this are in danger of hell, which is a place without God and without restraint.
-Dr. Jones hopes that hearing this great message of warning will encourage us to live a life with a burden of the souls of man.
-The righteous blood of Christ can make even the vilest man clean again, and we can hope in that gospel and share it with others!
+Dr. Lloyd-Jones hopes that by hearing this great message of warning it will encourage us to live a life with a burden of the souls of man.
+The righteous blood of Christ can make even the vilest man clean again, and we can hope in that Gospel and share it with others!

 The facts concerning Jesus Christ; the uniqueness of the event; the proof of the Resurrection.